gael-src/bkz-src-impressum-privacy/README.md

 # bkz-src

-Webpage to Share and organise Bookmarks.
+Webpage to Share, organize and explore bookmarks.
 Nothing is hidden, everything is public.

 ### Webpage deploy at: